brknapp/Project_1/README.md

 ```

 ![](README_files/figure-gfm/10_54_6_25_2022-1.png)<!-- -->

+It looks like, for all 4 of George Lucas’ movies, all of them won and
+were nominated for awards.

 movie title in mind, like Star Wars.
 Here’s a function you can use to
 get data from the OMDb API about Star Wars: